 Is conspiracy thinking increasing?

-Surveys suggest increased conspiracy belief in many countries over the past decade, coinciding with declining institutional trust, rising political polarization, and the growth of social media.
-However, historical comparisons are difficult.
-What may be new is not the underlying psychology but the infrastructure for rapid, global spread of conspiratorial narratives and the algorithmic amplification of extreme content.
+Surveys suggest increased conspiracy belief coinciding with declining institutional trust, rising polarization, and growth of social media.
+What may be new is not the underlying psychology but the infrastructure for rapid global spread and algorithmic amplification of conspiratorial content.